M4RC3L05/PubSubJS/README.md

     ```

-    -   Publish - publisshes to a given topic
+    -   Publish - publishes to a given topic

     ```typescript
     publish: (topic: string, data: any, sync?: boolean) => void;